Supporting teenagers with attention deficit hyperactivity disorder (ADHD)

 Your child’s professionals will regularly review your child’s support plan as your child grows and develops.

 Your child’s professionals will help you understand how to support your child and put the strategies in your child’s plan into action.
-They might also help you learn more about ADHD and neurodiversity.
+They can also help you learn more about ADHD and neurodiversity.

 Building independence for teenagers with ADHD